|

 John Doe #2.

-Trentadue's brother.
-In this four-part interview Jesse reveals how he was
+brother.
+In this four-part interview Jesse reveals how he was led

-led reluctantly to the conclusion that his brother's death in jail was part
+reluctantly to the conclusion that his brother's death in jail was part of

-of a government coverup of the truth about the Oklahoma City Bombing.
+a government coverup of the truth about the

 Oklahoma City bombing: New evidence

-angel.
+was no angel.
 In the 1980s, he did time for robbing banks.
-But in a
+But in

-strange twist, the circumstances behind his violent death 10 years ago
+a strange twist, the circumstances behind his violent death 10 years

-in prison are playing out in federal court in a case that hints at a wider
+ago in prison are playing out in federal court in a case that hints at a

-Recently released documents unearthed because of a lawsuit against the FBI
+unearthed because of a lawsuit against the FBI suggest that the

 The mysterious death of Kenneth Trentadue.